buehren/quarkus-1.5.0-mqtt-wildcard-problem/README.md

 Press CTRL+C to stop Quarkus.

-## See it working with Quarkus 1.5.0-Final - but without MQTT wildcard
+## Optional: See it working with Quarkus 1.5.1-Final - but without MQTT wildcard
 ```
-git checkout quarkus-1.5.0-no-wildcard
+git checkout quarkus-1.5.1-no-wildcard

-git diff quarkus-1.5.0 quarkus-1.5.0-no-wildcard
+git diff quarkus-1.5.1 quarkus-1.5.1-no-wildcard
 # Output shows that only the topic wildcard in the subscription is no longer used

 egrep "^mp.messaging.incoming.prices.topic=" src/main/resources/application.properties